Home Compare EXPD vs HIAB.HE

 Expeditors International of Washington vs HIAB.HE: Which Stock Looks Stronger in 2026?

-Expeditors International of Washington holds the cleaner structural position, with growth as the main driver and stability adding further support.
+Expeditors International of Washington holds the cleaner structural position, with the lead spread across growth and stability.
 HIAB.HE does not offset that deficit through any equally strong structural edge elsewhere.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (EXPD: Russell 1000, HIAB.HE: STOXX 600).